takram-design-engineering/three-geospatial/README.md

 A monorepo of libraries for enhancing geospatial rendering in Three.js.

-This project takes a modular approach, allowing users to selectively use only the parts they need, rather than aiming to provide a comprehensive solution.
-It is designed to work in combination with existing, excellent libraries such as `3d-tiles-renderer`, `astronomy-engine`, and of course, Three.js and R3F (React Three Fiber).
+This project takes a modular approach, allowing users to selectively use only the parts they need rather than aiming to provide a comprehensive solution.
+It is designed to work alongside existing, excellent libraries such as `3d-tiles-renderer`, `astronomy-engine`, and of course Three.js and R3F (React Three Fiber).

 This project originally started as a prototype focused on the rendering aspect of a Web GIS engine developed by Eukarya.
 It was part of Takram's client work, commissioned by Eukarya under the SBIR (Small/Startup Business Innovation Research) program led by the Cabinet Office of Japan.
 Our contribution to the project concluded in March 2025.